 Who Must File, the Due Date, and Where to File

 IRS Form 940 is the federal unemployment tax annual report form.
-This form is used to report and pay unemployment taxes to the IRS.
-If you have employees, you must report and pay unemployment taxes.
-You do not have to deduct these employment taxes from employee pay, but you must set aside amounts for this tax and report it on Form 940.
+If you have employees, you must report and pay unemployment taxes to the IRS.
+You don't have to deduct these employment taxes from employee pay, but you must set aside amounts for this tax and report it on Form 940.
 Most employers pay both federal and state unemployment taxes.